Convergence of population processes with small and frequent mutations to the canonical equation of adaptive dynamics

-Firstly, in Section \ref{Section_5_Tension_LENT-RAPIDE}, we establish uniform tightness of the sequence of laws of $\left(z^{K}, \Gamma^{K} \right)$ stopped at time $\check{\tau}^{K}$ in the torus case where $\Gamma^{K}$ designates the occupation measure of the process $\mu^{K}$.
-In Section \ref{Section_6_Caract_Gamma_Limite}, we identify and characterise in a unique way the limiting distribution of the fast component on the torus.
-In Section \ref{Sous_section_7_1}, we proceed similarly for the slow component.
+Firstly, in Section \ref{Section_5_Tension_LENT-RAPIDE}, we establish uniform tightness of the sequence of laws of $\left(\left(z^{K}, \Gamma^{K} \right)\right)_{K\in \N^{\star}}$ stopped at time $\check{\tau}^{K}$ in the torus case where $\Gamma^{K}$ designates the occupation measure of the process $\mu^{K}$. { The main result of section is given by Theorem \ref{Thm_Kurtz_adapte}.} In { Proposition \ref{Prop_Caract_Gamma_Limite} of} Section \ref{Section_6_Caract_Gamma_Limite}, we identify and characterise in a unique way the limiting distribution of the fast component on the torus. { Section \ref{Sous_Section_6_1_Proof_Main_result} is devoted to proving this result by exploiting the key Lemma \ref{Lem_proba_invariante} whose proof is given in Section \ref{Sous_Section_6_3_Proba_Invariante_Dawson}.} In { Lemma \ref{Lem_Unicite_ODE} of} Section \ref{Sous_section_7_1}, we proceed similarly for the slow component.
 Thanks to the uniqueness on the torus of the limit slow component, we deduce in Section \ref{Sous_section_7_2} the announced result of Theorem \ref{Thm_CEAD_Jouet}.